Marcin Urbaś: Music

 Aside of his sport career he is a vocalist in Polish death metal band Sceptic.
-Marcin Urbaś recorded with them three albums:

-"Blind Existence (1999)", "Unbeliever's Script (2003)" and "Nailed to Ignorance" (2022).
+Marcin Urbaś recorded with them three albums: Blind Existence (1999), Unbeliever's Script (2003) and Nailed to Ignorance (2022).

 Retirement

-After Mr. Tadeusz Osik refused to include him on the Polish national 4 × 100 m relay for the 2008 Summer Olympics, Urbas was removed from the list of the members of The Polish national track and field team; therefore, PZLA or the Polish Track and Field Association did stop supporting him financially.
+After Tadeusz Osik refused to include him on the Polish national 4 × 100 m relay for the 2008 Summer Olympics, Urbas was removed from the list of the members of The Polish national track and field team; therefore, PZLA or the Polish Track and Field Association did stop supporting him financially.
 Because of the lack of financial support, Mr. Urbas as of 2009 has retired as a professional athlete.
 Mr. Urbas did claim that he would have been able of running close to his Personal Best of 19.98s over 200 meters (20.1—20.2 over 200m) only if, he would be capable of investing into himself around 80,000 zlotya or, at the time, around 25,000 dollars.

-The Newest Job

-Mr. Urbas is a co-owner of the Urban Sprint Group (in Poland) and, in particular, helps with the Projekt Elita Rugby 7: Rio 2016.
+Urbas is a co-owner of the Urban Sprint Group (in Poland) and, in particular, helps with the Projekt Elita Rugby 7: Rio 2016.
 The goals of Mr. Urbas are to, in general, help Polish runners, all over Poland, run smarter and achieve their goals; and in particular, to help the Polish national Rugby team in qualifying to the Olympics in 2016.